Homelessness in the United States: The McKinney–Vento Homeless Assistance Act

+Discourse

+There has been robust discourse discussing whose responsibility it is to end homelessness; some actors argued to be responsible include individuals, local governments, state governments, and the federal government.
+Scholars debate what solutions should be used to end homelessness.
+Recommendations include assessing the current homelessness relief system and alternative ways to rearrange the system so that solutions, such as permanent supportive housing and residential transitional programming, target the most impacted groups of individuals experiencing homelessness and are provided for an appropriate period.

+Some scholars call for the federal government to broaden its tolerance for solutions to homelessness beyond just permanently subsidized housing.
+Arguments made recognize that the shift to Housing First has reduced the punishing tactics while failing to include the diverse homeless population's needs and demand that solutions are more compassionate, inclusive, and efficient than the current system.
+Other critiques of the current homelessness relief system include mismatches in timeliness, quantity, and quality of needs and available resources.

 Public libraries

+In May 1991, Richard Kreimer, a homeless man in Morristown, N.J. sued the local public library and the Town of Morristown for expelling him from the library, after other patrons complained about his disruptive behavior and pungent body odor.
+He later won the case and settled for $250,000.

 Public libraries can and often do significantly assist with the issues presented by homelessness.
-In many communities, the library is the only facility that offers free computer and internet access, so this is where many people experiencing homelessness go to locate services for basic needs such as healthcare, education, and housing.
-Library computers are also necessary for building a resume, searching for open jobs in the area, and completing job applications.
+In many communities, the library is the only facility that offers free computer and internet access.
+This is where many people experiencing homelessness go to locate services for basic needs, such as healthcare, education, and housing.
+Library computers are necessary for building a resume, searching for open jobs in the area, and completing job applications.

-The news article and video entitled, "SF library offers Social Services to Homeless," speaks about the San Francisco library having a full-time social worker at the library to reduce and help homeless patrons.
-It mentions that Leah Esguerra, who is a psychiatric social worker, has a usual routine which is done by making her rounds to different homeless patrons and greeting them to see if she could help them.
-She offers help in different forms that could range from linking patrons with services or providing them with mental health counseling.
-She also supervises a 12-week vocational program that culminates in gainful employment in the library for the formerly homeless (Knight, 2010).
-The changes have garnered positive results from all patrons.
-Since this service started, staff at the library stated that they have noticed a drop in inappropriate behavior.
-The addition of Social Workers in the library has multiple benefits as they can assist with issues such as education; emergency services (food, clothing, housing, and crisis support); employment; family matters; health improvement (including health insurance); immigration; and support groups for men, women, and teens.
+A 2010 article and video entitled, "SF library offers Social Services to Homeless," speaks about the San Francisco library having a full-time social worker at the library to reduce and help homeless patrons.
+It mentions that Leah Esguerra, who is a psychiatric social worker, has a usual routine making her rounds to different homeless patrons, and greeting them to see if she could help them.
+She offers help in different forms that could range from linking patrons with services, or providing them with mental health counseling.
+She supervises a 12-week vocational program that culminates in gainful employment in the library for the formerly homeless.